vectordotdev/content-old/posts/elixir-graphql-part-one.md

     payload
     inserted_at
     updated_at

 `id`, `inserted_at`, and `updated_at` will all be included as default columns for any Ecto tables we create, so we don't need to worry about how we're going to define those.

 For the `event_type`, `payload`, and `message` columns, we're going to use those to track what types of events (unsurprisingly) each event is and message will store a condensed version of the payload.
 Separately, we have another column called `payload`, whose responsibility is to store the full payload when necessary.
-This allows the `message` column to stay smaller and easier to search!
+This allows the `message` column to stay smaller and easier to search.

 #### Getting our database tables running in Ecto